tvartom/ansible-collection-serveradmin/README.md

 Serveradmin is an Ansible Collection for setting up a basic CentOS 8.2 web server.
 The main purpose is to easily set up a server with sane security, and all in one configuration to build, deploy and host.
-A server can also be run locally (As a virtual server (tested) or as Docker (not tested)) in `devmode`, offering the exact same setup as your production server.
+A server can also be run locally (As a virtual server) in _`devmode`_, offering the exact same setup as your production server.

 It has been developed over time as I needed a lot of servers with similar setup, and want to be able to improve and update all servers at once.